gloria1798/backend-test-2.0/docker-nodejs/README.md

 In this example, each application contains two sections: one called "greeting", which is simply an endpoint that returns a greeting indicating the visitor's number, which is obtained from a cache, and the other is "books", which consists of a CRUD of books, which are stored in a database, either in MySQL or in Firestore.

-Being a Python project, the following conventions are followed:
+Being a NodeJS project, the following conventions are followed:

 - Two-space identation (no tabs), even in non-`.js` files.
 - Class names in `UpperCamelCase`.